gingervortex/resume/Colin Bunting Resume - Q2 2020.md

 Jun.
 2015 - Present

-- Designed and collaborated on multiple major classified programs with significant budgets
+- Designed and collaborated on multiple classified programs with significant budgets

 - Used CATIA advanced surfacing for vehicle design, IR and RF design efforts